B17 plane crash on Reigate Hill

 Waist Gunner Sgt Thomas J. Hickey was the most highly decorated of the crew, having been awarded the Distinguished Flying Cross.
 He lived in King's County, New York City and had been an office messenger.

-How we will remember these men
+How we remember these men